Mysteriousplayer/POLO-NECIL/README.md

 numpages = {11}
 }
 ```
-We thank the following repos providing helpful functions in our work.
+We thank the following repo providing helpful functions in our work.

 PASS: https://github.com/Impression2805/CVPR21_PASS